fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 have different ideas of what is fair in a particular scenario.
 While mathematical fairness metrics may capture some aspects of fairness, they fail to capture all relevant aspects.
-For example, group fairness metrics do not account for differences in individual experiences nor do they account for procedural justice.
+For example, group fairness metrics do not account for differences in individual experiences, nor do they account for procedural justice.

 In some scenarios, fairness metrics such as demographic parity and equalized